3liz/lizmap-documentation/source/introduction.rst

 Some modules can be added to Lizmap :

 * AltiProfil
-    Display a profil with altitude according to a line and a MNT
+    Display a profil with altitude according to a line and a DEM (Digital Elevation Model)

     https://github.com/arno974/lizmap-altiProfil